Stop the war

 • “PUT_YOUR_POSTGRESQL_PASSWORD_HERE” with your actual postgres user password.

-• Use localhost if the edge is running on the same machine as the cloud instance.
+• Use localhost if the Edge is running on the same machine as the Server instance.

-• Use an X.X.X.X IP address if the edge is connecting to the cloud instance in the same network or in a Docker container.
+• Use an X.X.X.X IP address if the Edge is connecting to the Server instance in the same network or in a Docker container.

-• Replace “PUT_YOUR_EDGE_KEY_HERE” and “PUT_YOUR_EDGE_SECRET_HERE” with the respective Edge key and secret (you can find these edge credentials in your cloud instance):
+• Replace “PUT_YOUR_EDGE_KEY_HERE” and “PUT_YOUR_EDGE_SECRET_HERE” with the respective Edge key and secret:

 1